nf-core/sarek/doc/PROCESS.md

  - RunAlleleCount - Run AlleleCount to prepare for Ascat
  - RunConvertAlleleCounts - Run convertAlleleCounts to prepare for Ascat
  - RunAscat - Run Ascat for CNV

+## Report and QC:
+- RunMultiQC - Run MultiQC for report and QC